Levent-Gr/MovieApp/README.md

 # Movie App

-With this application, you can search for the movies or series you want and see their details.
+With this application, you can search for the movies or series you want and see the details.
+I made the application in two different branches, the first with MVC architecture and the other with MVVM architecture and I used different libraries.

 ## Libraries And Tools